 Based on body heat, every object in the universe emits infrared energy and that emitted heat or infrared energy is taken as its signature of heat.
 This emitted energy increases based on the body heat of an object.

-A thermal imager often called Infrared Camera is basically a heat vision sensor which can detect very little differences in the temperature without any ambient light even in extreme darkness.
+A thermal imager often called Infrared Camera is basically a heat vision sensor that uses thermal imaging technology which can detect very little differences in the temperature without any ambient light even in extreme darkness.

 The temperature camera receives the overall heat energy from the objects in the screen and produces an electronic image based on the collected temperature information.
 Other thermal devices like thermal scopes, thermal monoculars, thermal imaging goggles, and thermal binoculars are also working based on this technology.